Eschatologue/CM_wiki/docs/gameplay/spellcasting.md

 #### Longer Casting Times

 Certain spells (including spells cast as rituals) require more time to cast: minutes or even hours.
-When you cast a spell with a casting time longer than a single action or reaction, you must spend your action each turn casting the spell, and you must maintain your concentration while you do so (see "Concentration" below).
+When you cast a spell with a casting time longer than a single action or reaction, you must spend your :rsc-action: **Action** each turn casting the spell, and you must maintain your concentration while you do so (see "Concentration" below).
 If your concentration is broken, the spell fails, but you don't expend a spell slot.
 If you want to try casting the spell again, you must start over.

 ### Range